 Image: Vikram Ramachandran

-The mangrove forest, Sundarbans, West Bengal, East India.
-The Sundarbans mangrove forest, one of the largest such forests in the world, lies on the delta of Ganga and Brahmaputra rivers, as these mighty rivers come together after completing several thousand kilometers of their journey and enter the Bay of Bengal together
+The mangrove forest, Sundarbans, West Bengal, India.
+The Sundarbans, one of the largest mangrove forests in the word, lies on the delta of Ganga and Brahmaputra rivers, as these mighty rivers traverse thousands of kilometers, meandering through the plains, to finally reach the Bay of Bengal

 Gandhi ji's Talisman.
 One of the last notes left behind by Gandhi ji in 1948, expressing his deepest social thought "I will give you a talisman.
 Whenever you are in doubt, or when the self becomes too much with you, apply the following test.
 Recall the face of the poorest and the weakest man [woman] whom you may have seen, and ask yourself, if the step you contemplate is going to be of any use to him [her].
 Will he [shel gain anything by it?
 Will it restore him [her] to a control over his [her] own life and destiny?
 In other words, will it lead to swaraj [freedom] for the hungry and spiritually starving million?
 Then you will find your doubts and your self melt away".
 Mahatma Gandhi: The Last Phase, Vol. II (1958), p.65